Questions with a common theme will be selected and answered comprehensively

 It has long been suspected that androgens play a role in coronary artery disease (CAD) in men, but until recently, any relationship was anecdotal.
 New evidence strengthens the link between abnormally low androgen levels and cardiovascular disease (CVD).1-3

-Hypogonadism is associated with central obesity, insulin resistance, low levels of high-density lipoprotein (HDL), and high levels of triglycerides (TG), fibrinogen, and plasminogen activator inhibitor-1 (PAI-1).1,4 Two recently published studies found significantly lower testosterone (T) levels in men with documented CAD than in control groups.2,3 Turhan et al showed that a free testosterone (FT) level <17.3 pg/mL was an independent risk factor for premature CAD (P =.026; odds ratio 3.3; 95% confidence interval 1.57-6.87) in men younger than 45 years (mean, 41 years).2 A weak but statistically significant positive correlation (r= 0.26, P =.004) between FT levels and total cholesterol was found, but no significant correlation between FT and low-density lipoprotein, HDL, or TG levels was detected.2 A similar study found an independent correlation between decreasing T levels and increasing severity of CAD (r =-0.52; P <.01).3 Thus, the physiological effects of T support a role for endogenous T in preventing atheroma and CVD.2,3
+Hypogonadism is associated with central obesity, insulin resistance, low levels of high-density lipoprotein (HDL), and high levels of triglycerides (TG), fibrinogen, and plasminogen activator inhibitor-1 (PAI-1).1,4 Two recently published studies found significantly lower vpscogni_TUusererone (T) levels in men with documented CAD than in control groups.2,3 Turhan et al showed that a free vpscogni_TUusererone (FT) level <17.3 pg/mL was an independent risk factor for premature CAD (P =.026; odds ratio 3.3; 95% confidence interval 1.57-6.87) in men younger than 45 years (mean, 41 years).2 A weak but statistically significant positive correlation (r= 0.26, P =.004) between FT levels and total cholesterol was found, but no significant correlation between FT and low-density lipoprotein, HDL, or TG levels was detected.2 A similar study found an independent correlation between decreasing T levels and increasing severity of CAD (r =-0.52; P <.01).3 Thus, the physiological effects of T support a role for endogenous T in preventing atheroma and CVD.2,3

 For men with hypogonadism, T therapy may provide some cardiovascular benefits, including improved insulin sensitivity and reduced serum levels of PAI-1, fibrinogen, body mass index, and visceral fat.1,4 Studies have shown no consistent effect on cholesterol.1,5 A recent randomized, double-blind, placebo-controlled trial of T therapy in 24 men older than 30 years with type 2 diabetes reported reduced central obesity, as measured by waist circumference (P =.03) and waist:hip ratio (P =.01), and improved insulin sensitivity, as measured by the homeostatic model index (HOMA), in the 14 men taking oral hypoglycemic agents (P =.02), which resulted in lower glycosylated hemoglobin (A1C; 3%) levels.6 For the 10 patients taking insulin, 5 patients receiving T therapy reduced daily insulin dosages by 7 ± 1.9 U.